MicrosoftDocs/dynamics365-guidance/guidance/implementation-guide/change-management-set-ground-rules.md

 ---
-title: Set the ground rules
+title: Set the ground rules for Dynamics 365 implementation projects
 description: Find guidance for why and how to set ground rules for the Dynamics 365 implementation project.
 author: taksatoms
 ms.author: tsato